|

 the word "profit" when it comes to Balaam.

-a prophet, but eventually "prophet" became "profit" in
+was a Gentile prophet, but eventually he became greedy, like many

 Verse